zephyrproject-rtos/zephyr/doc/application/apps_kernel_conf.rst

 =========================================================

-Override the application's default kernel configuration to temporarily alter the application’s configuration, perhaps to test the effect of a change.
+Override the application's default kernel configuration to temporarily alter the application's configuration, perhaps to test the effect of a change.

 .. note::